 Dr Mahfuz Kabir, Research Director, BIISS, presented on the topic "Indo-Pacific Economic Framework: Opportunities and Expectation."
 First, he showed a map of the region highlighting the members of the Indo-Pacific Economic Framework (IPEF).
-The region constitutes around 40 per cent of the global economy, which is huge and has a lot of potentials to be realised in the days to come.
+The region constitutes around forty per cent of the global economy, which is huge and has a lot of potentials to be realised in the days to come.
 If the turbulent time that the world has been undergoing for the last three years is considered, the Indo-Pacific region has a lot of impetus.

 Dr Kabir briefly explained the four pillars of IPEF.
 The first pillar is trade which will be negotiated by the Office of the US Trade Representative (USTR).
 The second pillar is the global supply chain which is under massive disruption because of the pandemic and the recent conflict in Ukraine.
-The third pillar is clean economy.
+The third pillar is a clean economy.
 This important pillar is consistent with sustainable development goals and other international commitments.
 The fourth one is a new topic in discussion i.e., fair economy.
 For these three pillars, the US Department of Commerce is responsible.
-Next, Dr Kabir gave a brief overview of the ministerial meetings.
+Next, Dr Kabir gave a brief overview of the Ministerial meetings.
 There were four ministerial meetings.
 The first two were virtual and there was no significant progress.
-But in the third ministerial meeting, four papers were produced, shared and discussed with the member countries.
-The fourth meeting was virtual, where there was collective commitment and fast-track progress was noticed.
-Then there was only negotiation in Brisbane, Australia, where several officials from IPEF members participated and intensive discussions took place with USTR and the Department of Commerce.
+But in the third Ministerial meeting, four papers were produced, shared and discussed with the member countries.
+The fourth meeting was again virtual, where there was collective commitment and fast-track progress was noticed.
+Then there was only negotiation in Brisbane, Australia, where a lot of officials from IPEF members participated and intensive discussions took place with USTR and the Department of Commerce.
 There was an exchange of ideas and the papers were discussed.
 India will host a special IPEF negotiation in February and the three pillars on which India has agreed will be discussed.

-Dr Kabir further added that there are a number of issues in each of the pillars, but certain issues like labour, digital economy, agriculture, good economic practices and competition policies are the most important things that are in the global trade discussions and members of the IPEF are considering.
+Dr Kabir further discussed the pillars.
+There are a number of issues in each of the pillars, but certain issues like labour, digital economy, agriculture, good economic practices and competition policies are the most important things that are in the global trade discussions and members of the IPEF are considering.
 He also mentioned some of the reservations of India and Malaysia on selected issues.
 The data issue is very critical.
-Referring to a recent study he underscored the importance of internationalisation of data that will impact the trade flow.
+A recent study quoted that, if we do not internationalise the data, it will impact the trade flow.
 The trade of services would also be an important thing.
 It is an emerging area of consideration.
+If we consider the supply chain, it is very important entirely.
 The new realities of massive disruptions in the international supply chain and energy flow and the flow of raw materials and finished goods make it an important pillar.
 The Ukraine war has shown a formidable challenge regarding the flow of energy.
 Information sharing and crisis response are also important issues.
 The third pillar is the clean economy.
 This is consistent with international commitments of SDGs, especially SDG 7, which talks about energy security and affordable energy transition, especially the transition from fossil fuel to green energy.
 Innovative technologies, especially the adaptability of technology in member countries is an important thing.
 Overall, a clean economy is an overarching objective.
 The fourth pillar is the fair economy.
 This will address money laundering and capital flight.
 The other issue is inclusive cooperation.
 All countries will have their opinion, they will raise their problems regarding corporate governance, anti-corruption and other issues.
 These are also important areas of cooperation.